tallinnrunningtours/tallinnrunningtours.github.io/src/pages/faq.md

 ## How do I recognise the team member who is leading the run?
 They should be in running gear.
 Let each other know a piece of clothing that is recognizable, e.g. a pink cap, or a blue jacket.

-## How much I should tip my guide?
+## How much I should tip my team member?
 For a pay-as-you-wish tour, tipping is completely voluntary.
 A flat white or cappuccino at a cafe will be ~€5.
 A regular lunch is ~€10, beer ~€6.5.
 If you want to take your loved one for a nice dinner, be ready for at least €30 per person.
 Movies would be ~€12 per person.
 We hope this will help!

 ## How fast will we run?